python-pillow/grant-proposal2/README.rst

 Grant Proposal
 --------------

-Provide funding to **renew python-pillow.org** for maximum [0]_ period of time of 8 years.
+Provide funding to **renew python-pillow.org** for maximum period of time of 8 years.
+[0]_

 Abstract
 ~~~~~~~~

 The **Python Imaging Library** is one of the oldest and most popular third party libraries available to Python programmers today.
 It adds support for opening, manipulating, and saving many different image file formats.
 [1]_

 **Pillow** is a popular and well-maintained packaging fork of the Python Imaging Library.
-At the time of this writing it has been downloaded over a 15 million times from the Python Package Index [2]_ and is now included in major Linux distributions like Debian and Ubuntu [1]_.
+At the time of this writing it has been downloaded over a 15 million times from the Python Package Index [2]_ and is now included in major Linux distributions like Debian and Ubuntu.
+[1]_

 History
 ~~~~~~~